Don’t leave the room

 VGT Floor Vandevelde, Soetkin Bral

-Silentium! is a commission by Ultima Oslo Contemporary Music Festival and Gaudeamus within the framework of the ULYSSES Platform, co-funded by the European Union.
+Silentium! by Alexander Khubeev is a commission from Ultima (Oslo) and Gaudeamus (Utrecht), within the ULYSSES Platform, co-funded by the European Union

 Discover more